Water supply and sanitation in Turkey: Private sector participation

-During the contract period the local government and the environmental authorities decided to substantially change the design of a planned wastewater treatment plant.
-The original plan had foreseen only a mechanical wastewater treatment plant and a sea outfall, considered sufficient by the World Bank to protect the environment of the Bay of Antalya.
-The new design included an activated sludge treatment plant that involved higher capital and operating costs.
-The plant was completed in 2002 and is being operated by a private company, separate from the lease company, under a Design-Build-Operate (DBO) contract.
+Private sector participation in the provision of water supply and sanitation in Turkey is mostly limited to the operation of water and wastewater treatment plants without direct contact with customers.

 Bulk water supply

 The State Hydraulic Works (Turkish: Devlet Su İşleri or DSİ) is an agency under the Ministry of Environment and Forestry responsible for the utilization of country's water resources.
 Besides water resources assessment and monitoring, hydropower production and bulk water supply for agriculture, DSİ is also responsible by law for the supply of domestic and industrial water to cities with more than 100,000 inhabitants.
 As of the 2000 census, there were 55 such cities in Turkey.
 DSİ supplied water to 26 million people in 45 cities.

-As of the beginning of 2005, DSİ supplied annually a total of around 2.5 km³ domestic water complying with drinking water standards.
-This figure will reach 5.3 km³ with completion of the projects which are under construction, or at the final design and planning stages.
+As of the beginning of 2005, DSİ supplied annually a total of around 2.5 km3 domestic water complying with drinking water standards.
+This figure will reach 5.3 km3 with completion of the projects which are under construction, or at the final design and planning stages.
 Water supply projects developed by DSİ meet one third of the requirements for domestic and industrial water consumption.

-Training

-The Turkish Union of Municipalities (TBB) trains staff of water and sanitation utilities in commercial and technical aspects.
-Previously this function has been undertaken by the Institute for Public Administration for Turkey and the Middle East, Türkiye ve Orta Doğu Amme İdaresi Enstitüsü (TODAIE).
+International basins

+Water flows into Turkey in the Meriç-Ergene and Asi basins, and out in the Çoruh, Kura-Aras and Fırat-Dicle basins.

+Agriculture

 Efficiency

 The level of non-revenue water (physical and commercial water losses) in Turkish cities is much higher than in other OECD countries except for Mexico.
 For example, in 2006 it was 45% in Kayseri, 51% in Diyarbakir and 69% in Adana.
 The level of non-revenue water in Istanbul decreased from more than 50% prior to 1994 to 34% in 2000 due to large investments in pipe replacement.

 Financial aspects

-The level of tariffs and cost recovery in Turkey is relatively high for a middle-income country.
-However, the country still depends to some extent on grants and subsidized loans from external partners to finance its investment needs.
-Investments are particularly needed in the field of wastewater treatment in order to comply with EU directives.